Coordination of benefits (COB) checks

 Each COB check must be for a participating health plan for which the patient has coverage.
 For example, if the patient has coverage from Cigna and UnitedHealthcare, a COB check to Aetna will return an error.

-To prevent accidentally sending checks to unsupported payers, Stedi only provides the option to perform a COB check within successful eligibility checks to supported COB payers.
-Visit the Payer Network for a complete list.
+To prevent accidentally sending checks to unsupported payers, the Stedi UI only provides the option to perform a COB check within successful eligibility checks to supported COB payers.

 - Go to the Eligibility searches page.